davetang/learning_vcf_file/README.md

 SAMtools), check out the paper [Twelve years of SAMtools and BCFtools](https://academic.oup.com/gigascience/article/10/2/giab008/6137722) and please cite it if you use BCFtools for your work.

+Lastly, this README is created by `create_readme.sh` on GitHub Actions, which executes `readme.Rmd` and creates `README.md`.

 ## Installation